 THE CONSEQUENCES OF GINGIVITIS AND PERIODONTITIS

-Gingivitis and periodontitis are the two most common gum diseases.
-Its most obvious consequence is the loss of teeth, but Periodontal disease affects our health in other ways, too.
+Gingivitis and periodontitis are the two most common gum diseases..
+Its most obvious consequence is the loss of teeth, but Periodontal disease also affects our health in other ways.

-When oral hygiene is not correct, bacteria accumulate between the teeth and gums.
-Over time, these bacteria weaken and inflame the tissues around the tooth.
+When oral hygiene is not correct, bacteria accumulate between the teeth and the gums.
+Over time, these bacteria weaken and inflame the tissues surrounding the tooth.
 This causes the gums to bleed easily.

 - Gingivitis.
 It is the most common and mildest infection.
-It manifests with inflammation and redness of the gums and may also have bleeding.
+It manifests itself with inflammation and redness of the gums and can also present bleeding.

-- Periodontitis If no solution is given to gingivitis, this can evolve affecting the tissues that support the tooth.
-It usually causes pain when chewing, persistent bad breath and teeth that move.
+- Periodontitis.
+If the gingivitis is not solved, this can evolve affecting the tissues that hold the tooth.
+It usually presents with pain when chewing, persistent bad breath and teeth that move.

-When the infection is too advanced causes the gingiva to retract and even the loss of teeth.
+When the infection is very advanced causes the retraction of the gum and even the loss of dental pieces.

 Although proper oral hygiene is essential to prevent these problems, periodontal disease can also have other causes: